dadi/docs/README.md

 DADI is based on an original concept by **Joseph Denne**.

 DADI API was conceived, developed, designed and is maintained by the creative & engineering teams at DADI+ ([https://dadi.co](https://dadi.co)).
-Full credits are listed within each product folder.
+Full credits are listed within each product documentation.

 Feel free to contact the DADI team at team@dadi.tech with any questions, comments or fan mail 💌.